mdgome/algorithm/HackerRank/SQL/The PADS/The_PADS.md

 FROM occupations
 ORDER BY name;

-WITH cnt as (
 SELECT
-        occupation
-        , count(occupation) as cnt
+    CONCAT('There are a total of ', COUNT(occupation), ' ', LOWER(occupation), 's.')
 FROM occupations
 GROUP BY occupation
-    )

-SELECT
-    CONCAT('There are a total of ', cnt, ' ', LOWER(occupation), 's.')
-FROM cnt
-ORDER BY cnt, occupation;
+ORDER BY COUNT(occupation), occupation;
 ```